 You have control over the things you think and the questions you ask yourself.
 If you notice you’re ending up in a downward spiral of negative thinking, it helps to think about these seven strategies.

 It probably sounds like 1 and 1 is 2, but it is more difficult than you might think.
 Perhaps you feel like you’re thinking very rationally, but chances are you’re way beyond that point.
 Take a step back and genuinely ask yourself: am I blowing things out of proportion?
-Realize that it’s highly improbably for you to come up with a brilliant solution in the middle of the night.
+Realise that it’s highly improbably for you to come up with a brilliant solution in the middle of the night.

-Thinking spirals are not reflective and not healthy, but thank goodness they can be recognized – often, because they take certain shapes in your brain.
+Thinking spirals are not reflective and not healthy, but thank goodness they can be recognised – often, because they take certain shapes in your brain.
 To be able to see them more clearly, it helps to write them down, or to tell someone about them.
 This makes it easier for you to look at them objectively, and to decide whether you can distance yourself from them.

 This is a hard one, but it helps you to decide what it is you’re so afraid of.
 For starters, you rate yourself between 1 and 10 for how well you are able to handle your fear (tolerance).
 Keep this figure in mind.
 Then, rate your feelings of fear (intensity).
 If your first figure is higher than your second, it means you’re perfectly able to fix this particular problem.